 Residential Status of Individuals, Firms, Companies As per Income Tax Act

 The residential status of a person/ entity is what determines the scope of taxation on that person/ entity in India, as per out Income Tax Act.
 The determination of residential status is based upon certain conditions as specified in the Act (Section 6 of Income Tax Act).
-Based upon the fulfilment of these conditions, the residential status would vary.
+Based upon the fulfillment of these conditions, the residential status would vary.
 The term residential status has been coined under the income tax laws of India and must not be confused with an individual’s citizenship in India.
 An individual may be a citizen of India but may end up being a non-resident for a particular year.

 Summary Chart of Residential Status

 a.
 Resident in India; (or)